Bell’s Palsy vs Stroke: What’s the Difference?

 Key Differences Between Bell’s Palsy vs Stroke

-The biggest difference between Bell’s Palsy and a stroke has to do with brain involvement.
-Bell’s Palsy doesn’t affect the actual brain tissue or brain function; therefore, nothing beyond the facial nerve can be affected.
-If there is involvement beyond the facial nerve, it’s not Bell’s Palsy.
+The biggest difference between Bell’s palsy and a stroke has to do with brain involvement.
+Bell’s palsy doesn’t affect the actual brain tissue or brain function; therefore, nothing beyond the facial nerve can be affected.
+If there is involvement beyond the facial nerve, it’s not Bell’s palsy.

 Some of the symptoms of Bell’s palsy and strokes are the same.
 Although, other symptoms are specific to one problem.
 Headaches, issues speaking, and drooling may be present in either situation.